Flagos21/HitoAI/README.md

 ```

+Without these packages the report generator will skip chart creation.
+If your
+generated PDF or Word files are missing graphs, verify that `pdfkit`, `docx`
+and `chartjs-node-canvas` are installed correctly.

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.